 Sine qua non

-Those advocating the separation of sex from history might be surprised to find that erudite British author Gordon Rattray Taylor devoted an entire volume, unsurprisingly titled Sex in History, to the supposedly self-repelling properties of these two elements.
-What Taylor’s eminently readable 1954 tome incontrovertibly reveals is that not only do they mix extremely well, but that the former is perhaps the single most important driver of the latter.
+British historian Gordon Rattray Taylor devoted an entire volume to the supposedly self-repelling properties of sex and history.
+Taylor’s very readable 1954 volume is unsurprisingly titled Sex in History.
+It shows that not only do they mix well, but that the former is a key driver of the latter.

 Taylor goes so far as to say that “the study of the changes in sexual attitudes is the very first step, the sine qua non, of all coherent historical research”

 Taylor writes that “the study of the changes in sexual attitudes is the very first step, the sine qua non, of all coherent historical research”.
 He did not specifically address the issue of sex and Nazism.
 But Taylor implies that no understanding of Nazism is complete without studying the sexual attitudes prevalent at the time.

 One writer who did was radical psychoanalyst Wilhelm Reich—and he was there, living in Berlin in 1932.
 The following year he published The Mass Psychology of Fascism.
 He largely attributed the overwhelming support for an authoritarian regime acting against the people’s interests to Germany’s sexually stifling morality.
 “In brief, the goal of sexual suppression is that of producing an individual who is adjusted to the authoritarian order and who will submit to it in spite of all misery and degradation.”

 Reich argued that maintaining the sexual ignorance of women was one of the central tenets of Nazi domestic policy.
 This ignorance begins with those “soft, cushiony things” vividly documented by Anne Frank in her diary.